bahtiyartan/troia/docs/74VectorDB.rst

 Inserting to Collection
 =======================

 After ensuring that each row in the chunk table has been populated with embedding data, you can now write to the database.
-This operation is performed by using the ADDEMBEDDINGS action of the VECTORDBACTION command.
-ADDEMBEDDINGS action adds all rows of table to the given collection.
+This operation is performed by using the ADDEMBEDDINGS action of the VECTORDBACTION command. **ADDEMBEDDINGS action adds all rows of table to the given collection, so there is no need to write a loop to insert each row individually.**

 ::